Layerpath/layerpath-docs/docs/quick-start/sign-up.md

 - Click **"Sign up with Google"**
 - Select your Google account
-- Authorize LayerPath to access your account information
+- Authorize Layerpath to access your account information

 #### Microsoft Account